mtmorgan/mtmorgan.github.io/_posts/2024-02-14-connectionbuf.markdown

-I want to support input from many different source -- files, compressed files, URLs, etc. *R* provides support for these via it's 'connetions' interface, `?connection`.
+I want to support input from many different source -- files, compressed files, URLs, etc. *R* provides support for these via it's 'connections' interface, `?connection`.
 On the other hand, jsoncons like many C++ programs interfaces with iostreams.

 The *C* interface to connections is not part of *R*'s public API, and